 Once found in continuous stands that extended along the front side of most coral reefs, today these areas have been largely transformed into rubble fields with few, isolated living colonies facing local extinction.

-In 2006 NOAA (National Oceanic and Atmospheric Administration) and NMFS (National Marine Fisheries Service) listed elkhorn and staghorn coral as “threatened” species under the Endangered Species Act (ESA) and in December 2012, NMFS proposed reclassifying the Elkhorn and Staghorn corals as endangered.
-Both Staghorn and Elkhorn corals are listed as Critically endangered by the IUCN (International Union for the Conservation of Nature and Natural Resources)
+In 2006 NOAA (National Oceanic and Atmospheric Administration) and NMFS (National Marine Fisheries Service) listed elkhorn and staghorn coral as “threatened” species under the Endangered Species Act (ESA) and in December 2012, NMFS proposed reclassifying the two branching corals as endangered.
+Both staghorn and elkhorn corals are listed as Critically endangered by the IUCN (International Union for the Conservation of Nature and Natural Resources)

 At Reef Renewal Foundation Bonaire, our current method of propagation begins with Coral Tree Nurseries.
-These nurseries are rows of “trees” (PVC trunks with fiberglass rods running through the trunk) that are tethered to the bottom with sand anchors and buoyed with floats that sit just below the surface.
-This allows for free movement within the water and dissipates wave energy, preventing damage to the tree structure or corals.
-Each tree holds a unique genetic strain of coral (genotype), and a “full” tree can hold anywhere from 100 to 160 corals.
+These nurseries are rows of PVC and fiberglass “trees” that are tethered to the bottom with sand anchors and buoyed with floats that sit just below the surface.
+This design allows the trees to move freely within the water column and dissipates wave energy, preventing damage both to the tree structure and the corals.
+Generally, each tree holds a unique genetic strain, or genotype, of coral, and a “full” tree can hold anywhere from 100 to 160 corals.

-One of the primary benefits of coral nursery areas is the care provided to growing corals.
-Husbandry activities and maintenance of nursery sites are critical to maximizing coral health and minimizing incidence of disease, predation, breakage, and other damaging factors.
+One of the primary benefits of coral nurseries is the care that can be provided to growing corals.
+Husbandry activities and maintenance of nursery sites are critical to maximizing coral health and minimizing incidence of disease, predation, and breakage.

-At any given time, you can find over 12,000 corals, both Staghorn and Elkhorn, on our over 100 trees throughout our different nurseries around the island.
+Currently we maintain 6 different permanent nurseries around the island.
 Combined they are comprised of over 100 trees and can hold over 13,000 corals.
-It is thanks to the support of our dive shops, volunteers, and donors that we have been able to increase our nursery capacity.
+It is thanks to the support of our dive shop members, volunteers, and donors that we have been able to maintain our nurseries and increase their capacity.

-After six to eight months growing in the nursery, corals are healthy and mature enough to be transplanted to a restoration site.
+After six to eight months of growing in the nursery, our corals are healthy and mature enough to be outplanted to a restoration site.
 Coral outplanting means moving nursery reared corals to a restoration site.
-Restoration sites are reef sites that are degraded and damaged and would benefit from Staghorn and Elkhorn corals growing there.
+Restoration sites are reef sites that are degraded and damaged and would benefit from our healthy corals growing there.

 There are many criteria for selecting a restoration site.
-A few we take into consideration are existing wild populations, depth, water quality, bottom type, size of the area, predator abundance, wave exposure, and the effects of human activities.
+A few we take into consideration are existing and historical wild populations, depth, water quality, bottom type, size of the area, predator abundance, wave exposure, and the effects of human activities.
 These site characteristics also play an important role in helping to determine which outplanting method we use and how many corals get placed at that site.

 Maintenance and Monitoring

-A subset of transplanted corals are also monitored at set intervals after transplanting to better understand the short and long-term success of those corals.
+A subset of outplanted corals is also monitored at set intervals after outplanting to better understand the short and long-term success of those corals.
 This is achieved by taking a mosaic, a series of photos of a monitoring site and stitching them together to create one big picture of the site.
 Mosaics are taken annually to help represent the corals change over time.
-With this data, we can better understand the factors affecting the success of our transplanted corals at different restoration sites.
+With this data, we can better understand the factors affecting the success of our outplanted corals at different restoration sites.